-A family loan agreement, also known as an “intra-family loan” is a document used whenever money is lent between two (2) family members.
-The document provides clarity for both the borrower and the lender, giving clarity as to what is expected from both parties.
-Lending between family can be rewarding for all involved so long the seriousness of paying back the money is understood and the deal is done with as little emotion as possible.
+A family loan agreement, also known as an “intra-family loan,” is a document used whenever money is lent between two (2) family members.
+The document provides clarity for both the borrower and the lender, establishing important terms and conditions pertaining to both parties.
+Lending between family members can be rewarding for all involved as long as the seriousness of paying back the money is understood and the deal is done with as little emotion as possible.

-If a family member asks for money in a time of need, it may be tempting to provide the funds so long they agree to pay back the loan.
+If a family member asks for money in a time of need, it may be tempting to provide the funds with only a verbal agreement to pay back the loan.
 One might think requiring their family member to sign formal documentation could damage their relationship or make the lender come off as untrusting.
-In reality, requiring written documentation in the form of a loan agreement promotes greater family unity and respect more than any verbal agreement can provide.
+In reality, requiring written documentation in the form of a family loan agreement promotes greater family unity and respect more than any verbal agreement can provide.

-Like all types of lending, lending to family members comes with its own set of benefits and risks, which include:
+Like all types of loans, lending to family members comes with its own set of benefits and risks.

 - Flexible terms – Unlike standard loans, the agreement can be structured however the parties wish.
 Additionally, the lender can alter the terms of the loan to accommodate changes in the borrower’s life.

-- Lower interest rate – Even if the borrower has a great credit score, rates offered by banks don’t come close to the lowest rate that can be charged among family (know as the AFR, or “Applicable Federal Rate”.
+- Lower interest rate – Even if the borrower has a great credit score, rates offered by banks don’t come close to the lowest rate that can be charged among family members (know as the AFR, or “Applicable Federal Rate”).